 Highland Perthshire is ideally located on the main road and rail communication systems from Central Scotland to and from the north of Scotland.

-Above is a link to the Perth and Kinross Council web site providing all the bus time table details for the bus services throughout Highland Perthshire.
+Perth and Kinross Council web site transport - provides all the bus time table details for the bus services throughout Highland Perthshire.

 The local Pitlochry based bus company, Elizabeth Yules Buses has asked us to publish the following two time tables:-

-A new for 2012, hop-on, hop-off bus service will be launched this summer as a pilot scheme linking Aberfeldy, Kenmore, Killin, Comrie and Crieff.
-The registered service will run 6 times a day, 4 days per week from the 17th of July through the 16th of September operated by Kingshouse Travel of Balquidder.
+Launched in 2012, the hop-on, hop-off bus service continues each summer linking Aberfeldy, Kenmore, Killin, Comrie and Crieff.
+The registered service will run 6 times a day, 4 days per week from the 29th of July through the 20th of September operated by Kingshouse Travel of Balquidder.

 Every Tuesday, Thursday, Saturday and Sunday buses will cover the circular route 3 times daily from Lochearnhead to Aberfeldy via Killin and Kenmore, while there will be another 3 daily services that complete the route in the opposite direction, ensuring that passengers do not have too long to wait at any one destination.
 There will also be an early evening return service connecting Aberfeldy, Kenmore and Killin for diners who wish to drink without having to drive or those who cycle but want a lift back.